silverqx/TinyORM/docs/tinyorm-relationships.md

     #endif // USER_H

-First, you have to extend the `BaseModel<Model, AllRelations...>`, it is a common class for all models, the first template parameter is the type-id of the defined model itself, this patter is called a [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) pattern.
+First, you have to extend the `BaseModel<Model, AllRelations...>`, it is a common class for all models, the first template parameter is the type-id of the defined model itself, this pattern is called a [Curiously recurring template pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) pattern.

 However, the second parameter is more interesting, here you have to provide a type-id of all related models.
 The TinyORM needs these types to store relationships in the hash.